 The most important Arkansas Car Recycling Law is Arkansas’ Scrap Theft Metal Law.

-What are the myths about Junk Car Salvage and Removal in Arkansas?
+What are the myths about selling junk cars for cash in Arkansas?

-Listed below are the four main myths about Junk Car Salvage and Removal in Arkansas.
+Listed below are the four main myths about selling junk cars for cash in Arkansas.

 - Removal costs money: Junk car services in Arkansas have free towing, though some companies have a charge.
 They make the process easy for the seller because they want to buy the junk from the buyer.
 Some companies like I Buy Junk Cars, pick up the old car after an hour or within the day, and for free.